telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/configuration/extending-report-designer.md

 previous_url: /standalone-report-designer-extending-configuration
 ---

-# Extending Report Designer to Recognize Custom Objects
+# Extending Report Designer to Recognize Custom Assemblies

 It is a common requirement to add your own [User Functions]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/extending-expressions/user-functions%}) or bind to custom CLR objects, data models (such as an Telerik Data Access model), external assemblies with custom data source objects, data feeds (including OData), and web services.